WHO to issue findings on Congo sexual abuse investigation by end August

 The Thomson Reuters Foundation reported last October that more than 50 women had accused aid workers from the WHO and leading charities of sexual exploitation and abuses during the Ebola outbreak.

+The allegations “undermine trust in WHO and threaten the critical work we are doing”, he said.

-The independent commission set up its base in Goma in March and hired an investigative firm JRR that began field investigations in early May, Tedros said.
+The independent commission set up in Goma in March and hired an investigative firm JRR that began field investigations in early May, Tedros said.

 Despite security challenges in Congo’s North Kivu region and the volcanic eruptions in the past week, he said: “The team is doing its best to complete its work in time for the Commission to deliver its report by the end of August 2021”.

-Canada’s WHO ambassador, Leslie Norton, read out a statement on behalf of more than 50 countries, including the United States, Japan and European Union member states, urging the WHO to speed up the investigation and provide an update in June.
+Leslie Norton, Canada’s ambassador to the U.N. in Geneva, read out a statement on behalf of 53 countries, including the United States, Japan and European Union members, urging the WHO to speed up the investigation and provide an update in June.

 The allegations of sexual abuse and harassment were discussed at a meeting last week with WHO officials, she said.